alincalinciuc/django-templated-email/README.md

         # bcc = []
     )

 4. Create the template files.
-In your template folder, create a folder named 'email_templates'.
+In your templates folder, create a folder named 'email_templates'.
 Place example-template.html or example-template.txt inside of it.